lanl-aea/waves/docs/tutorial_sensitivity_study.rst

 .. figure:: tutorial_sensitivity_study_sensitivity_study.png
    :align: center
+   :name: tutorial_sensitivity_analysis_correlation_coefficients

+   Correlation coefficients

-Here we can see both the input and output histograms on the diagonal.
+In the :ref:`tutorial_sensitivity_analysis_correlation_coefficients` figure we can see both the input and output histograms on the diagonal.
 The scatter plots show the relationships between parameters.
 We can see very little correlation between the stress output and the width input, and strongly linear correlation between the stress output and the height input.
 This is the result we should expect because we are applying a fixed displacement load and stress is linearly dependent on the applied strain, which is a function of the change in displacement and the unloaded height.
 If we were instead applying a force, we should expect the opposite correlation because stress would then depend on the applied load divided by the cross-sectional area.

 .. raw:: latex